Eniamza/blog-sync/properly-add-kali-repositories-to-linux-mint.md

 Then comes the script-kiddies.
 Well, I don't usually like to use this term because "Everyone starts somewhere".
 If some scripts gets you interested in Cyber Security, Welcome aboard!

-**Note:** Though it should work across all Debian based distributions, But I've only personally
+**Note:** Though it should work across all Debian based distributions, But I've only this on Linux Mint.